 4233 Siebel Center

 email: email@example.com why mailto?

 Short Bio: Darko Marinov is an Associate Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
 His main research interests are in Software Engineering, in particular improving software quality; functional testing for sequential, parallel, and distributed software; regression testing; and performance testing.
 He has a lot of fun looking for software bugs.
-He published over 70 conference papers, winning five ACM SIGSOFT Distinguished Paper awards, one ACM SIGSOFT Impact Paper Award (2012), and one ASE Most Influential Paper Award (2015).
+He published over 70 conference papers, winning five ACM SIGSOFT Distinguished Paper awards, one ACM SIGSOFT Impact Paper Award (2012), one ASE Most Influential Paper Award (2015), and one CHI Best Paper Award (2017).
 He received an NSF CAREER award (2008), an Illinois CAS Beckman Fellowship (2010-2011), an Illinois DCS C.W.
 Gear Outstanding Junior Faculty Award (2010), and an Illinois Engineering Council Award for Excellence in Advising (2014).
 His work has been supported by Google, IBM, Intel, Microsoft, NSF, Qualcomm, and Samsung.

 Additional Affiliations: Darko is a member of the Programming Languages, Formal Methods, and Software Engineering (PL-FM-SE) area and the Information Trust Institute at the University of Illinois at Urbana-Champaign.